nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR and XROAD_REGISTRATION_OFFICER

-Subsystems and new members registration in central server can proceed with:
+Subsystems and new members registration in Central Server can proceed with:
 ```
 xrdsst client register
 ```